doivglser/mindevenviro-fanciful/README.md

 # TODO:

-* shi3lD wont work with wicd, wicd doesn't apply command line arguments, to set up wireless networking.

-* search an alternative for wicd to interact with shi3lD shell script.

-* To adapt install script and all shell code to be portable with the FHS in CentOS and Fedora. (in all scripts)
+* Re-Write all scripts to be portable to: Debian, Fedora, CentOS and MacOSX

 * install joomla CMS

 * I search for the right MySQL syntax to delete id's.

-* wget install from github to install directly from console by one hit.

-* Repair shi3lD depends on:(start_shield  and  stop_shield).
+* Repair shi3lD depends on: start_shield.

-* shi3lD: To change the "user-agent" while changing the MAC - addresses.

 * sCRYPtUPdater